Mark Dailey: Acting

 As a voice actor, Dailey voiced characters in the animated series Medabots, The Ripping Friends, Beyblade, Grossology, My Dad the Rock Star, Spliced, and others like Rescue Heroes and Storm Hawks.
 He also appeared (as a news reporter) in several Canadian films including Nicholas Campbell's Boozecan (1994), Claire's Hat, The Life Before This, and Childstar.
 He did voiceover work for one season of the Fishn' Canada Show (1999), and Magavision (1999) outdoor video newsletter.

 Dailey is widely credited with delivering the title line during the chorus of the 1982 Rush song "Subdivisions", although he denied this.
 Neil Peart, who was the drummer of Rush, was actually the person who voiced "Subdivisions" in the chorus of the song.

 Death

-Dailey survived prostate cancer but announced during his 11p.m. newscast on September 9, 2010 that he had been diagnosed with kidney cancer.
-The cancer spread to his lungs and he died on December 6, 2010 at Sunnybrook Health Sciences Centre.
+Dailey survived prostate cancer but announced during his 11 p.m. newscast on September 9, 2010, that he had been diagnosed with kidney cancer.
+The cancer spread to his lungs and he died on December 6, 2010, at Sunnybrook Health Sciences Centre.
 He was 57 years old.